SeboLab/vector-robot/README.md

 ## Topics

 The `vector_ros` node creates a series of ROS topics for interfacing with the Anki Vector sensors and outputs.
 Each topic is designated to either be read from or written to.
-Please note that this package is currently not feature-complete, particularly for features involving tracking markers and Light Cubes, but feature requests are always appreciated!
+Please note that this package is currently not feature-complete, particularly for features involving NavMaps and custom object tracking, but feature requests are always appreciated!

 Some of these topics send/receive custom messages instead of built-in ROS messages.
 For details, see [custom message definitions below](#custom-messages).

 ### Read-only topics

+Subscribe to these topics to access Vector's sensor readings

 * `/accel`: `Vector3` reading of the robot's XYZ acceleration
 * `/gyro`: `Vector3` reading of the robot's XYZ tilt